leonardelli/VerySNP/readme.txt

 VerySNP is available at https://github.com/leonardelli/VerySNP

 VerySNP is currently submitted for publication to Bioinformatics:
-Lorena Leonardelli, Carmen Maria Livi, Patrice This, Charles Romieu, Claudio Moser and Alessandro Cestaro; "VerySNP: a SVM based tool to get accurate variant calling".
+Lorena Leonardelli, Carmen Maria Livi, Patrice This, Charles Romieu, Claudio Moser and Alessandro Cestaro; "VerySNP: a SVM based tool for accurate variant calling".

 Table of Contents